 There are three priority rankings: High, Medium and Low.
-High priority indicates that the recommendation requires action because it addresses a market design issue that creates significant market inefficiencies and/or long lasting negative market effects.
+High priority indicates that the recommendation requires action because it addresses a market design issue that creates significant market inefficiencies and/ or long lasting negative market effects.
 Medium priority indicates that the recommendation addresses a market design issue that creates intermediate market inefficiencies and/or near term negative market effects.
 Low priority indicates that the recommendation addresses a market design issue that creates smaller market inefficiencies and/or more limited market effects or that it could be easily resolved.

-The MMU is also tracking PJM's progress in responding to these recommendations.
+The MMU is also tracking PJM's progress in addressing these recommendations.
+The MMU recognizes that part of the process of addressing recommendations may include discussions in the stakeholder process, FERC decisions and court decisions and those elements are included in the tracking.
 Each recommendation includes a status.
 The status categories are:

 - Adopted in full: PJM has implemented the recommendation made by the MMU. - Adopted partially: PJM has implemented part of the recommendation made by the MMU. - Not adopted: PJM does not plan to implement the recommendation made by the MMU, or has not yet implemented any part of the recommendation made by the MMU.
+Where the subject of the recommendation is pending stakeholder or FERC action, that status is noted.